mfernest/SEBC/installation/install.md

 ## <center> CM Install Lab

-* You can use AWS or another provider
+* Let's agree on one AWS region and Availability Zone for the course.
-  * Clouderans should use CloudCat
+  * If you share a VPC with others in the room, that's also fine.
 * For AWS, create five `m3.xlarge` nodes
   * Do not use spot instances
 * For GCE, create five `n1-highmen-2` nodes